 Make-ahead breakfast burritos!

-In addition to trying to feed my kids a healthy breakfast on busy weekday mornings, one of the biggest challenges I face is trying to come with a breakfast or brunch potluck idea for work.
+In addition to trying to feed my kids a healthy breakfast on busy weekday mornings, one of the biggest challenges I face is trying to come up with a breakfast or brunch potluck idea for work.
 I am busy, so I need something I can make ahead and freeze.
 But there aren't many options out there!
 Enter make-ahead, freezable healthy breakfast burritos....

-Of course you can freeze these breakfast burritos (see below) but if you choose not to, they can be refrigerated for up to 2 days.
+Of course, you can freeze these breakfast burritos (see below), but if you choose not to, they can be refrigerated for up to 2 days.
 Because they have egg in them, I do not recommend eating them after 2 days.

 🌡️🌯How to freeze breakfast burritos

-These easy, tasty and healthy vegetarian Greek breakfast burritos solve both these problems, as they can easily be made ahead, then frozen.
+These easy, tasty, and healthy vegetarian Greek breakfast burritos solve both these problems, as they can easily be made ahead, then frozen.

 🎥 Video